Chain of Ponds Inn

-Chain of Ponds Inn is a heritage-listed former inn at Old New England Highway, Liddell, Singleton Council, New South Wales, Australia.
+Chain of Ponds Inn is a heritage-listed former inn on the Old New England Highway at Liddell, in the Hunter Region of New South Wales, Australia.
 It is now owned by a mining operation, the Hunter Valley Operations Joint Venture, which adjoins the site.
 Though commonly known by the one name today, the inn operated under various names throughout its licensed period; it was also known as the Half Way House due to its location between Singleton and Muswellbrook.
 It was added to the New South Wales State Heritage Register on 2 April 1999.